 There are three current approaches to Open Access publishing, known as 'Green', ‘Gold' and Gold Hybrid' models.

-Green model: Green OA allows authors to self-archive a version of their article for free public use.This is the model used by e-publicatons@bond and other institutional and/or subject repositories where accepted authors’ manuscripts or other pre-publication versions (pre-prints, post-prints, or the ‘Authors’ version) are uploaded at no cost to the author or reader.
+Green model: Green OA allows authors to self-archive a version of their article for free public use.This is the model supported by the University's Research Repository and other institutional and/or subject repositories where accepted authors’ manuscripts or other pre-publication versions (pre-prints, post-prints, or the ‘Authors’ version) are uploaded at no cost to the author or reader.

 Gold model: Under this model an 'Article Processing Charge' is paid by the author, the author’s institution or research funder so that the resulting paper can be made freely and openly available without the requirement for the reader to pay for access, and without the restriction of an embargo period.
 Gold Open Access journals make every paper freely accessible and the published papers can also generally be deposited in institutional repositories.
 Biomed Central journals exemplify this model.

-Gold hybrid: In this model only some of a journal's content is openly accessible.These are journals where some authors have paid to make their papers open access but other papers are published under a traditional subscription model where payment is made by subscribers.
+Hybrid: In this model only some of a journal's content is openly accessible.These are journals where some authors have paid to make their papers open access but other papers are published under a traditional subscription model where payment is made by subscribers.
 For example, under Springer's Open Choice and the Taylor & Francis Open Select options, authors can pay to have their article made freely accessible online via the publisher's website as well as being included in the print and online versions of the journal that is available to subscribers.
 Policies vary from publisher to publisher.
+Please note that this model is not supported by the University's APC fund (see this page for further details).

 A guide to understanding the core components of OA